 But Muslims should remember one thing: whatever you are facing, and wherever you are now, Allah has planned it all.

 How Can Muslims Combat Islamophobia

 Combating Islamophobia can be depressing.
-Plus, combating it with kindness might annoy you, but certain things need to be dealt in a certain way.
+Plus, combating it with kindness might annoy you, but certain things need to be dealt with in a certain way.

 “Good and evil cannot be equal.
 Repel evil with what is better, and your enemy will become as close as an intimate friend.”
 (Quran, 41:34)

-As the Quran mentions, we, Muslims, shouldn’t deal hatred with hatred.
+As the Quran mentions, we, Muslims, shouldn’t deal with hatred.
 Islam doesn’t promote anger or violence.
 Instead, it teaches us to be patient and kind.
-For example, Prophet Muhammad (PBUH) was sympathetic to the lady who threw garbage on him even though he could have reacted worse.
-Prophet opted to be kind than angry, so as the followers of Islam, we need to follow his footsteps.
+For example, Prophet Muhammad (PBUH) was sympathetic to the lady who threw garbage at him even though he could have reacted worse.
+Prophet opted to be kind than angry, so as the followers of Islam, we need to follow in his footsteps.

 If someone is outpouring hatred, you can choose to react with love.
 For example, if someone on social media is targeting you because you are a Muslim, you can quote Islamic ways of handling hatred.

 One of the best examples of how Muslims shouldn’t react to Islamophobia is how netizens reacted to Mila Orriols.
 The 16-year-old schoolgirl from France got into an argument with a man online, and when the argument got severe, she commented, “the Quran is a religion of hatred.”
 Her comment itself weighs her knowledge about Islam.
 However, the comment went viral, and she started receiving hate messages that ultimately required police intervention.